-All Admissions processes for entry into SUNY College at Old Westbury and its more than 40 degree programs are conducted through the Office of Enrollment Services.
+All Admissions processes for entry into SUNY Old Westbury and its more than 40 degree programs are conducted through the Office of Enrollment Services.

-Admission to the School of Education at SUNY College at Old Westbury is an additional process students may seek after being admitted to the College.
+Admission to the School of Education at SUNY Old Westbury is an additional process students may seek after being admitted to the College.

 This admission is required to become a candidate for graduation and certification.
 Students may seek admission to School of Education programs after having completed 48 undergraduate credits.
 Student's with associates or bachelors degrees, or students who seek to enroll in the Adolescence Education courses of study, must apply for admission during the semester they enroll at Old Westbury.